 9.5.2 To avoid the soil becoming unnecessarily compacted, all vulnerable areas will be separated from the working area by protective fencing or will be covered with ground protection.

 9.5.3 The existing hard surfaces will provide ample protection for any roots growing beneath and so do not need reinforcing.

-9.6 Foundations within RPA of retained trees
+9.6 Potential conflict with low branches of retained trees